Kazi Salahuddin: Coaching career

 After retiring from football, Kazi Salahuddin took on the coaching profession.
 He became the coach of Abahani Limited Dhaka in 1985, replacing his former coach Ali Imam as the club's head coach.
 The same year, Salahuddin completed his hattrick of titles by winning the 1985 First Division, despite Ali Imam's Brothers Union team giving Abahani a fight till the end.
 Abahani's historic hattrick league triumph meant that Salahuddin had won the first two titles as a player (1983 & 1984) and the final one as the coach, which is a unique record in Bangladesh's domestic football.

 Salahuddin also became the head coach of the Bangladesh national team the same year for the 1985 South Asian Games, while still being part of the Abahani coaching panel.
 He was also incharge of the Bangladesh Red team (main national team) during the President's Gold Cup, in 1986.
 Although at the tournament, Bangladesh faced club sides and second string national teams, they finished sixth in a 7 team group.

 In 1987, Salahuddin was appointed head coach of the Bangladesh Blue team at the 1987 President's Gold Cup, the team is assumed to be the junior national team consisting of players from Abahani.
 His side caused a major upset by defeating the Syria national team, thanks to a goal from Fakrul Kamal.
 Salahuddin was in charge of Abahani until 1987, and in 1988, he coached Bangladesh once more, and this time during the 1988 AFC Asian Cup qualifiers in Abu Dhabi.
-After a season with Brothers Union, Salahuddin was rehired as Abahani's coach in 1992.
-On his return he guided the team to the league title as undefeated champions.
+After a season with Brothers Union, Salahuddin was rehired as Abahani's coach in 1991.
+On his return he guided the team to the league title as undefeated champions in 1991–92.

-In 1994, Salahuddin resigned from Abahani, and joined Muktijoddha Sangsad KC, while protesting the gentlemen's agreement between Mohammedan-Brothers and Abahani which lowered player salaries.
+In 1994, Salahuddin resigned from Abahani, and joined Muktijoddha Sangsad, while protesting the gentlemen's agreement between Mohammedan-Brothers and Abahani which lowered player salaries.
 Salahuddin and Muktijoddha were sent to Qatar by the Bangladesh Football Federation to take part in the Qatar Independence Cup, representing the Bangladesh national team.
 Fourteen players from Muktijoddha along with three guest players were selected, and the club also wore its own jersey during the entirety of the tournament.
 He guided the team to 1–0 victory over Yemen, but they were eventually defeated by India in the group deciding game.